 We have a growing focus on data visualization at Northeastern.
-The College of Computer and Information Science (CCIS) has made two recent hires, Profs.
+The Khoury College of Computer Sciences has made two recent hires, Profs.
 Cody Dunne and Michelle Borkin, to lead visualization research and support two new degree programs in Data Science.
-They join an already strong team of 62 tenured and tenure-track CCIS faculty, and the College plans to continue hiring.
+They join an already strong team of 62 tenured and tenure-track faculty, and the College plans to continue hiring.
 Northeastern is also now top ranked among top computer science schools in terms of publications at selective venues.

 Beyond CCIS, visualization work is being conducted across campus by faculty in Art and Design, Journalism, Politics, Engineering, and the Library.
 The interdisciplinary NUVis Visualization Consortium ties these researchers together, and helps foster cross-cutting studies.
 We have a rich tradition of working on meaningful problems in collaboration with civic, business, and global partners.